cjneely10/YAPIM/demo/README.md

 After it is complete, all results should be present in the `out/results` directory.
 There will be an enclosed subdirectory for each YAPIM pipeline that has been run on this input set.

 Given our default filter criteria, we should see 6 of the 10 genomes pass, and the proteins and annotation results should be packaged accordingly.

+### Packaging for export

+Our pipeline is working, and we have a build environment in which it can run.

+Let's use `conda`'s export feature to save this information:

+`conda export | grep -v prefix > tasks-pipeline/environment.yml`

+Our final directory contents in the `tasks-pipeline` directory contain the runnable pipeline, it's default editable configuration file, and the script to generate the environment to run it.
+We can now share this pipeline with others.